jakubdrobny/advent-of-code-2024/README.md

-# My solution to Advent of Code 2024
+# My solutions to Advent of Code 2024

 - Day 1
   - [x] Part One